COVID-19 and communicable disease information for workers

 If you have a health and safety question or concern

-Workers and employers with questions or concerns about workplace exposure to the COVID-19 virus can call WorkSafeBC’s Prevention Information Line at 604.276.3100 in the Lower Mainland (toll-free within B.C. at 1.888.621.SAFE).
+Workers and employers with questions or concerns about workplace exposure to communicable disease can call WorkSafeBC’s Prevention Information Line at 604.276.3100 in the Lower Mainland (toll-free within B.C. at 1.888.621.SAFE).
 You’ll be able to speak to a prevention officer to get answers to your questions, and if required, a prevention officer will be assigned to assess the health and safety risk at your workplace.

 We continue to offer our services to those who suffer a work-related injury or disease.
 Our call centres remain open, and we are continuing to adjudicate and manage new and existing claims.
-See more information for workers about accessing claims services during the pandemic.
+See more information for workers about accessing claims services.

 We’re here to help